Alternative Careers for Accounting Majors

 What happens, however, when your passions change — when you want something new?
 An accounting degree is one of the most beneficial for navigating a new career.
-Here are five to consider:
+Here are five alternative careers for accountants to consider:

 Your time as an accountant will expose you to many different clients and business needs.
 You’ll eventually start to see gaps for products and services that should exist — but don’t.
 That gap could be your next job.

 Consider the story of Vincenzo Villamena, founder at Online Tax Man, a boutique CPA firm specializing in tax preparation for entrepreneurs, U.S. expats, and other individuals in special situations.

 After starting his career at Pricewaterhouse Coopers in the auditing and transaction services groups, he was able to learn about transactions, international taxation, and valuation.
 He realized, however, that entrepreneurship would be an ideal path.